 5.2.2 Performance versus Time Steps.
-Fig. 5(b) presents the effect of time steps on acceleration for Benchmark 9 as the number of instruments and number of Journal of the ACM, Vol. V, No. N, Month 20YY.

-systemic factors was kept constant at 400 and 1, respectively, while the number of time steps was varied from 2 to 64.
-One can see from Fig. 5(b) that as the number of time steps is closer to a multiple of eight the larger the acceleration.
+Fig. 6(b) presents the effect of time steps on acceleration for Benchmark 9 as the number of instruments and number of systemic factors was kept constant at 400 and 1, respectively, while the number of time steps was varied from 2 to 64.
+One can see from Fig. 6(b) that as the number of time steps is closer to a multiple of eight the larger the acceleration.
 The number of time steps dictates the number of comparisons done at Stage 2 of the design.
 While in software these comparisons are done sequentially, in hardware eight comparisons are done in parallel.
 Hence, in software it would take longer to price 8n+7 time steps than 8n+1 (where n > 0 is an integer), while in hardware it takes the same amount of time.